AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

-  -WaveformPhase            Phase within one waveform period [default: 0] -WaveformScalar           Scale the waveform by this amount [default: 1] -WaveformPeriod           Waveform period before repeating [default: 1440]
+  -WaveformPhase            Phase within one waveform period [default: 0] -WaveformScalar           Scale the waveform by this amount [default: 1] -WaveformPeriod           Waveform period before repeating [default: 1440] -WaveFormTextX            Select the X values of the vectorized text -WaveFormTextY            Select the Y values of the vectorized text

   ========================= CSV parsing options:
   -CSV                      Parse the CSV file